The QCD Scale Parameter from the Photon Structure Function: Introduction

 The operator product expansion (OPE) and the renormalization group equation (RGE) have been used in the high order calculation of PSF.
-They are useful especially in the perturbative PSF which is then expressed in terms of moments as $f(n,Q^2)$ \cite{UW,BB1,BB2,KW}.
-It is easier to treat the moments expressed in $n$ than the structure function in $x$ in the higher order calculation of PSF.
-This is the reason why we use the moments of the structure function and then invert them to $x$-space to get the structure function as $F(x,Q^2)$.
+They are particularly useful for the perturbative PSF, which can be expressed in terms of moments, $f(n,Q^2)$ \cite{UW,BB1,BB2,KW}.
+Working with these moments expressed in $n$ is easier than treating the structure function directly in $x$ in higher order calculations.
+This is the reason why we use the moments of the structure function and subsequently invert them to $x$-space to obtain the structure function $F(x,Q^2)$.

 The basic idea of this work is to examine the behavior of the total PSF (including both PQCD and NP parts) as a function of $Q^2$ and $P^2$ with the goal to distinguish these two parts theoretically and experimentally.
 First, we describe the model for the NP contribution how it is related to the real PSF and the virtual PSF with the $Q^2$ and $P^2$ dependence.
 We then present our results how the $P^2$ dependence can be employed to the virtual photon structure function.
 We will follow the convention and the definitions of \cite{UW} throughout unless otherwise stated.